UXSoc/uxsoc-apps-cms/src/pages/index.md

     description: ' '
     positions:
       - description: >-
-          The EVP is the right hand of the President.
+          The EVP is the **right hand** **of the President**.
 He or she fills in the gaps the President cannot fill.
-Together with the President, they are unbreakable in advocating User Experience.
+Together with the President, they are **unbreakable in advocating User Experience**.

-          He or she is the leader of all the vice presidents.
-He or she should be deeply concerned with each of their growth and as much as possible schedule individual consultations, hold honest conversations, and find the root of the matter whenever they do not perform well as well as address all internal conflicts within the executive board.
+          He or she is the **leader of all the vice presidents**.
+He or she should be **deeply concerned with each of their growth** and as much as possible schedule individual consultations, hold honest conversations, and find the root of the matter whenever they do not perform well as well as address all internal conflicts within the executive board.
 He or she ensures that UXSoc continues to grow in the quality of initiatives and prepares the organization for continuous growth across different chapters alongside the president and directly reports to LIONS as part of the legislative committee.

-          Your strong sense of empathy for the organization’s people, standards of quality and growth, and can-do attitude takes the organization far more than it could be without you.
+          It is recommended that the Executive Vice President has a strong sense of empathy for the organization’s people, standards of quality and growth, and a can-do attitude that takes the organization far more than it could be without them.
         title: The Right Hand
     title: "\U0001F4A1 Executive Vice President"
   - cardSectionTitle: ''